 - Throughout the day, participants will receive a significant amount of one-to-one tuition and coaching from a full-time working professional photojournalist.

-- We’ll find somewhere quiet for a lunch break, with a group discussion, at around 1pm, before hitting the streets again for the second structured photographic session.
+- We’ll find somewhere quiet for a lunch break, with a group discussion before hitting the streets again for the second structured photographic session.

 - We will finish the formal part of the day at around 4.30pm with drinks, a thorough debrief and a further Q&A session.